PencilCode/reference/documents/turtle/fanimation.html.md

 ---
 title: frame-based animation
-description: frame-based animation in Pencil Code
+description: like frames of a movie
 layout: reference
 ---